Home

 • Physical custody is the time physically spent with the child.

-Legal custody refers to the ability of a parent to make legal decisions for a child.
-Sole legal custody means only one parent has the ability to make decisions, including deciding a child’s education, healthcare, and other life choices.
 If parents have joint legal custody, it means they both have a say in these decisions.
 If the parties have joint custody, one party may be designated as the domiciliary parent.
 In simple terms, the domiciliary parent is the tiebreaker if the parties do not agree.
 A custody plan must then determine how parents communicate about these decisions and how to proceed if they can’t reach an agreement.

 Physical custody refers to the amount of time a child spends with each parent.
 Sole custody usually means that the child spends the majority or all of their time with one parent, with limited or no visitation rights provided to the other parent.